Who put Bella in the wych elm?: Theories

 In a Radio 4 programme first broadcast in August 2014, Steve Punt suggested two possible victims.
 One possible victim was reported to the police in 1944 by a Birmingham sex worker.
 In the report, she stated that another sex worker called Bella, who worked on the Hagley Road, had disappeared about three years previously.
-The name “Bella” (or “Luebella”) suggested the graffiti writer was probably aware of the identity of the victim.
+The name "Bella" (or "Luebella") suggested the graffiti writer was probably aware of the identity of the victim.

-A second possibility came from a statement made to police in 1953 by Una Mossop, in which she said that her ex-husband Jack Mossop had confessed to family members that he and a Dutchman called van Ralt had put the woman in the tree.
-Mossop and van Ralt met for a drink at the Lyttelton Arms (a pub in Hagley).
-Later that night, Mossop said the woman became drunk, and passed out while they were driving.
+A second possibility came from a statement made to police in 1953 by Una Mossop, in which she said that her ex-husband Jack Mossop had confessed to family members that he and a Dutchman, whose surname was known to be Van Raalte, had put the woman in the tree.
+Mossop and Van Raalte met for a drink at the Lyttelton Arms (a pub in Hagley).
+Later that night, Mossop said the woman became drunk and passed out while they were driving.
 The men put her in a hollow tree in the woods in the hope that in the morning she would wake up and be frightened into seeing the error of her ways.
 Jack Mossop was confined to a Stafford mental hospital because he had recurring dreams of a woman staring out at him from a tree.
 He died in the hospital before the body in the wych elm was found.
 The likelihood of this being the correct explanation is questioned because Una Mossop did not come forward with this information until more than 10 years after Jack Mossop's death.